Featured Casino Card Games

 In EZ Baccarat, as in standard Baccarat, the goal is to get as close to nine as a banker or player with two or three cards.
 Aces count as 1 and 2-9 cards hold their face value.
 10-K each count as zero.
 If cards add up to more than ten, the "tens" digit is ignored – a 4 and a 9 would count as 3 not 13, for instance.
 The hand totaling closest to nine wins the pot.

 21st Century Blackjack

 In 21st Century Blackjack Aces on the initial two card has a value of 11.5.
 The object is to get as close to 21.5 without going over.
-Should the dealer receives a 7, 8, 9 of Spade all busted hands is considered a push.
+Should the dealer receive a 7, 8, 9 of spades all busted hands are considered a push.
 Additional bonus bets such as Buster Bet and Perfect Pair are added for bigger payouts.

 21st Century Blackjack Switch

 In 21st Century Blackjack Switch, players compete with the Player / Dealer to get as close to 21 as possible without going over.
 In this variation, players are dealt two hands, while the Player / Dealer is only dealt a single hand.
 Players may switch cards between their hands to build the best hand possible.

 Pai Gow Poker is played with a standard poker deck plus one Joker, which is a wildcard.
 Players build their best two-card and five-card hands from a seven card deal.
 The object is to have both sets rank higher than the corresponding sets of the Player / Dealer for that hand.